 Consumer advisors who have accepted a role on one of our committees make a commitment to attending the meetings at the relevant site and also reviewing committee papers before and after the meetings as required.

-Personal details are held by the Consumer Participation and Engagement team that manages the register.
+Personal details are held by the Community Experience team that manages the register.
 Details are not shared with other staff or consumer advisors without permission.

 To keep our consumer advisors up to date with what is happening at Mercy Health, we send regular communications such as copies of our newsletters and annual reports.